icmutualaid/icma-website/README.md

 # Status

-The site is not yet ready for the public.
-We expect to go live sometime in April 2024.
+The site is ready for deployment and waiting on a server setup. :)

 # Roadmap

-We've stolen some basic blogging features from [the Flask tutorial](https://flask.palletsprojects.com/en/3.0.x/tutorial/).

-We should improve upon these features by swapping out the plain text blog interface with a feature-rich WYSIWYG like CKEditor.

-We need to customize the website's appearance, audit it for accessibility, deploy it on our webserver, and get the blog up and running.

-Then, we'll decide on wiki software and implement it.
+The blog is ready to go!
+We just need to start writing regular content.

+I'd like to implement a wiki on a subdomain.
 We'll either include that software in this project or host it separately and include a link.

 # Contribution and Workflow